Seven revelations from Anthony Hopkins’ moving new memoir

 The actor began to think he could be autistic after watching the ITV medical comedy-drama Doc Martin, in which Martin Clunes plays a doctor thought to be on the spectrum.

-“Stella’s belief that I probably have Aspbergers is likely right, given my proclivity for memorisation and repetition [...] and my lack of emotionality,” Hopkins writes.
+“Stella’s belief that I probably have Asperger’s is likely right, given my proclivity for memorisation and repetition ... and my lack of emotionality,” Hopkins writes.
 “But like any stoic man from the British Isles, I’m allergic to therapeutic jargon.

-“Even if the world might prefer I accept the Aspbergers label, I’ve chosen to stick with what I see as a more meaningful designation: cold fish.”
+“Even if the world might prefer I accept the Asperger's label, I’ve chosen to stick with what I see as a more meaningful designation: cold fish.”

 ‘We Did OK, Kid: A Memoir’ is published by Simon & Schuster on 4 November